cnulenka/Casting-Agency-Web-App/README.md

 - Executive Producer
 	- All permissions a Casting Director has and…
 	- Add or delete a movie from the database

+#### Motivation
+This was the capstone project for [Udacity Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) course.
+I developed this project to utilise all the knowledge acquired in this nanodegree like data modeling, API development and testing with Flask, third paty authorization with RBAC, JWT authentication using Auth0.

 #### Database Setup
 Download and Install postgres database.
 Create a local database and update the setup.sh